 TRANSMIC – Transnational Migration, Citizenship and the Circulation of Rights and Responsibilities

-The project “Transnational Migration, Citizenship and the Circulation of Rights and Responsibilities” (TRANSMIC), a project funded under the European Commission’s Marie Curie actions and which will run from 1 September 2014 to 31 August 2018.
-The aim of the project is to contribute to the understanding of transnational migration, in particular by looking at the conditions for and effects of transnational migration, possibilities for the mobility of migrants’ rights to be enhanced, and the links between migration, citizenship, and migration and development.
+The project “Transnational Migration, Citizenship and the Circulation of Rights and Responsibilities” (TRANSMIC), a project funded under the European Commission’s Marie Curie actions, will run from 1 September 2014 to 31 August 2018.
+The aim of the project is to contribute to the understanding of transnational migration, in particular by looking at the conditions for and effects of transnational migration, the possibilities for the mobility of migrants’ rights to be enhanced, and the links between migration, citizenship, and migration and development.

-The TRANSMIC project is coordinated by Maastricht University (The Netherlands), and also includes as partner institutions, besides the University of Minho, the Universities of Liège (Belgium), Oxford (UK), Aix-Marseille (France), Tampere (Finland) and Warsaw (Poland), as well as the Centre for European Policy Studies (CEPS) in Brussels.
+The TRANSMIC project is coordinated by Maastricht University (The Netherlands), and also includes partner institutions besides the University of Minho, which include the Universities of Liège (Belgium), Oxford (UK), Aix-Marseille (France), Tampere (Finland) and Warsaw (Poland), as well as the Centre for European Policy Studies (CEPS) in Brussels.

 More information here.